Dear Mr. Electrician: Is it easy to perform a kitchen hood replacement?

-I always tape up the bare ends of wires that i am working on.
+I always tape the bare ends of wires that I am working on using electrical tape.
 Even though the circuit breaker is off, there still could be current flowing on the white neutral conductor.
 I could also use wire connectors, however the taped ends lets me pull the wires through the cable connector and knock out.

 A hole should have been drilled in the wall stud for this cable to go through instead of going on top of the stud.

-The new kitchen hood has its wiring connections on the right side.
+This new kitchen hood has its wiring connections on the right side.
 I removed the electrical knockout in the back of the new hood and held it up to the wall and marked the location of the knockout on the wall.
-I pulled the cable back to where it was originally located and cut a small hole for the cable connector using my keyhole saw.
+I pulled the cable back to where it was originally located and cut a small hole in the drywall for the cable connector to fit into using my keyhole saw.

 I did a rough coat of joint compound and mesh tape over the groove in the wall before putting the new hood up.

 I always keep boxes of screws and washers on my truck and I usually need them when installing a kitchen hood.
 Installation screws that are supplied by the manufacturer tend to be too short or not enough.
 I think #8 x 1.5″ sheet metal screws are best for the back wall going into a wall stud or the upper cabinet back.
 Shorter screws are good for screwing into the sides of the cabinets.